EnweremOma/EnweremOma/README.md

 😄 Pronouns: her/she

-⚡ Fun fact: I'm the life of a private really small party😂
+⚡ Fun fact: I'm the life of a tiny private party😂

-😎 my stack: JavaScript, TypeScript, React, Tailwindcss, Bootstrap, C#, .Net Core, ASP.NET, VB...
+😎 My stack: JavaScript, TypeScript, React, Tailwindcss, Bootstrap, C#, .Net Core, ASP.NET...

 Here's a link to my Portfolio in progress haha!
 (I'll let you know when you can visit it)  https://enwerem-iruoma.netlify.app/